Lori Loughlin appears in court over choice of law firm

 Breaking News Emails

-Actress Lori Loughlin and her fashion designer husband Mossimo Giannulli appeared in a Boston court on Tuesday for a hearing relating to a possible conflict with the legal team they hired to fight federal charges in a widespread college admissions scam.
+Actress Lori Loughlin and her fashion designer husband, Mossimo Giannulli, appeared in a Boston court Tuesday for a hearing relating to a possible conflict with the legal team they hired to fight federal charges in a widespread college admissions scam.

 The embattled Hollywood couple was being represented by law firm Latham & Watkins LLP, which recently represented the University of Southern California, according to court documents.
 The school is an alleged victim in the couple's case.